adamcooper86/ketopal/data_layer.md

 ### User

 The user is polymorphic depending on the role of the user.
-Dieticians will be linked to clients either through a join table DieticianClients, or through a double join, DieticianOrganization and OrganizationClients.
+Dieticians will be linked to clients either through a join table DieticianClients, or through a double join, OrganizationDieticians and OrganizationClients.

-- id : int
+- id : int NotNull
-- role : var_char (client, dietician, clinic_admin, site_admin)
+- role : var_char (client, dietician, organization_admin, site_admin) NotNull
-- pw_hash : char
+- pw_hash : var_char NotNull
+- email : var_char NotNull
 - first_name : var_char
 - last_name : var_char
-- email : var_char
 - phone : var_char
+- address_line_1 : var_char
+- address_line_2 : var_char
+- city : var_char
+- state : char(2)
+- zip : var_char
+- created : timestamp NotNull
+- updated : timestamp NotNull

+### Organization

+An organization represents a group of dieticians/physicians who collectively manage a group of clients.
+Each organization must have at least one organization_admin, and must have exactly one primary_organization_admin.
+The primary will have special privalages, and would be who we contact when needed.

+- id : int NotNull
+- name : var_char
+- phone : var_char
+- primary_organization_admin : int FK NotNull
+- address_line_1 : var_char
+- address_line_2 : var_char
+- city : var_char
+- state : char(2)
-- address : var_char
+- zip : var_char
+- created : timestamp NotNull
+- updated : timestamp NotNull

+### OrganizationDieticians

+A simple join table linking an organization to their group of dieticians.
+(M:M)

+### OrganizationClients

+A simple join table linking an organization to their group of clients.
+(M:M)

+### DieticianClients

+A simple join table linking a dietician to their group of clients.
+(M:M)

 ### Key

+The key is the core way the app securely accesses the api.

+- id : char NotNull
+- user_id : int FK NotNull
+- expires : timestamp NotNull
+- created : timestamp NotNull
+- updated : timestamp NotNull

 ### Food

+Food items are the basic building blocks for recipes and are imported from the dietary data sources below, or created by a clients dietician.

+- id : var_char NotNull
+- name : var_char
+- dietician_id : var_char FK
+- carbs : float
+- fats : float
+- protien : float
+- micros : var_char

-### Meal
+### Recipe

+Recipes are the base unit for building meals/snacks.
+They are polymorphic based on role and contain the metadata; title, date, etc.

+- id : char NotNull
+- user_id : int FK NotNull
+- role : char (snack, meal)
+- title : var_char
+- notes : var_char
+- created: timestamp NotNull
+- updated : timestamp NotNull

 ## Dietary Data